matthamil/react-context/README.md

 1. [Nested Context](https://github.com/matthamil/react-context/tree/4-nested-context)
 1. [Unstated](https://github.com/matthamil/react-context/tree/5-unstated) _(this is awesome :sparkles:)_

+Checkout each branch one-by-one and run `yarn run start` (or `npm run start`) to see the app in action.

 :warning: This repo is not an endorsement of using context for all of your state management problems.
 Obligatory Tweet from Dan Abramov:

 <p align="center">